UltraEngine/Documentation/CPP/WString_Split.md

 # WString::Split

-This method splits the string by a delimiter and returns an array of parts.
+This method splits the wide string by a delimiter and returns an array of parts.

 ## Syntax